It's a Mad, Mad, Mad, Mad World: Filming

 The airport terminal scenes were filmed at the now-defunct Rancho Conejo Airport in Newbury Park, California, though the control tower shown was constructed only for filming.
 Other airplane sequences were filmed at the Sonoma County Airport north of Santa Rosa, California; at the Palm Springs International Airport; and in the skies above Thousand Oaks, California; Camarillo, California; and Orange County, California.
 In the Orange County scene, stuntman Frank Tallman flew a Beech model C-18S through a highway billboard advertising Coca-Cola.
 A communications mix-up resulted in the use of linen graphic sheets on the sign rather than paper, as planned.
 Linen, much tougher than paper, damaged the plane on impact.
 Tallman managed to fly it back to the airstrip, discovering that the leading edges of the wings had been smashed all the way back to the wing spars.
 Tallman considered that incident the closest he ever came to dying on film.
 (Both Tallman and Paul Mantz, Tallman's business partner and fellow flier on Mad World, eventually died in separate air crashes over a decade apart.)

-In another scene, Tallman flew the plane through an airplane hangar at the Charles M. Schulz Sonoma County Airport in Santa Rosa.
+In another scene, Tallman flew the plane through an airplane hangar at the Sonoma County Airport in Santa Rosa.
 Some scenes were filmed in San Diego.

 The fire escape and ladder miniature used in the final chase sequence is on display at the Hollywood Museum in Hollywood.
 Also, the Santa Rosita Fire Department's ladder truck was a 1960s Seagrave Fire Apparatus open-cab Mid-Mount Aerial Ladder.

 Production began on April 26, 1962, and expected to end by December 7, 1962, but took longer, apparently conflicting with the notion that Tracy's trip down the zip line into the pet store on December 6, 1962, was the last scene filmed.
 Veteran stuntman Carey Loftin was featured in the documentary, explaining some of the complexity as well as simplicity of stunts, such as the day he "kicked the bucket" as a stand-in for Durante.